styled-components/vscode-styled-components/CONTRIBUTING.md

 ### Setting up for development & debugging

 I use VSCode's multi workspace for this.
-I have this repo, `typescript-styled-plugin` and `vscode-styled-components` folders loaded.
+I have `typescript-styled-plugin`, `vscode-styled-components`and `https://github.com/vscode-langservers/vscode-css-languageserver` (optional) folders loaded.

 You can't run the typescript-styled-plugin directly, instead you need to load a debugger to listen on a port.
 The below shows you how to set this up so that you can debug both the extension and the plugin at the same time.